3.02 Duty Of Fair Representation And Representation Fee

 The Parties shall comply with their statutory duty to furnish information necessary for collective bargaining, including data and financial information relevant to negotiating or enforcing the collective bargaining agreement.
 Voluminous information shall be made available for inspection where it is normally kept or, upon request, shall be provided to the other party at cost.

-By October 1, the Employer will provide the AFMSU a list of tenure-track faculty members in the collective bargaining unit.
-The parties understand that the data has not been checked for accuracy and may not be the final roster of tenure track faculty members in the unit.
+By October 1, the Employer will provide the AFMSU a list of non-tenure-track faculty members in the collective bargaining unit.
+The parties understand that the data has not been checked for accuracy and may not be the final roster of non-tenure-track faculty members in the unit.
 The report will typically identify faculty members by name, rank, department, and salary.
 Upon request, the Administration shall provide supplemental information regarding tenure status (e.g., tenured or tenure-track) and FTE (full-time-equivalent) status.

 AFMSU may meet in University facilities provided that it follows the same procedures for scheduling meetings and reserving facilities as other campus organizations.